Umami Pot

 • Soak the rinsed rice in water in a pot for at least 30 minutes.

-• Transfer the green peas to a bowl.
+• Transfer the peas to a bowl.
 Do not discard the boiled water, as you will need it for the next step.

 • Cover the pot and bring it to a boil.
-Once boiling, reduce the heat to low and continue cooking for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).
+Once boiling, reduce the heat to low and cook for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).

 • Turn off the heat and let it steam for 10 minutes with the lid still on.